hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * When there are N classes to predict, the dimensions of all the hidden layers better > N, otherwise the information loss will lead to overfitting

 ### Activation Functions
-An activation function is a function that is added into an artificial neural network in order to help the network learn complex patterns in the data.

-#### `relu` (rectified linear unit)
-* It will zero out negative values.

-#### `softmax`
+* In deep learning, layers like `Dense` only does linear operation, and a sequence of `Dense` only approximate a linear function.
+* Inserting the activation function enables the nonlinear mappings.
+* [Formula, prod & cons of activation functions][50]
+  * `relu` is simple to compute and often used, can only be used in the hidden layers
+  * `sigmoid` (output value in 0..1 range) and `tanh` (output value in -1..1 range) can be used in the last layer, for binary classification
+    * `tanh` is also popularly used in the hidden layers of RNN
-* When it's used in the last layer, usually for N multi-class probability output, the last layer will have N nodes (N > 2).
-* The sum of N classes probabilities is 1.
+  * `softmax` is often used in the last layer, usually for N multi-class probability output, the last layer will have N nodes (N > 2).
+It squashes the output into probabilities by normalizing the prediction, each class gets a probability and the sum is 1.

-#### `sigmoid`
-* When it's used in the last layer, usually for 2 class probability output, the last layer will have 1 node.
-* The sum of 2 classes probability is 1.

-#### Without Activation Functions
-* A layer has 1 node (unit) without activation function equals to a linear function --> Can be used for regression problem.
+  * [Some other activation functions][51], such as `elu`, `softplus` and `selu`

 ### Output Layer
 * 2 classes